Where?

 Microscope Slides

 Microscope slides are a standard carrier for a lot of different applications.
-Among them are immobilised microarrays of: oligonucleotides for gene-expression analyses, peptides for epitope mapping, proteins for autoantibody screening.
-Using hundreds or even thousands of different biomolecules in one experiment, instead of using only a few, opened the door for a new era of research.
+Among them are immobilized microarrays of: oligonucleotides for gene-expression analyses, peptides for epitope mapping, proteins for autoantibody screening.
+Check this application note for reference.
+Using hundreds or even thousands of different biomolecules in one experiment, instead of using only a few, opened the door to a new era of research.
 Today, DNA, peptide and protein microarrays are still powerful research tools.
-For their production, both contact-based and non-contact microdispensers are used to transfer the biomolecules onto the slide surface.
-If it’s for many different biomolecules on only a few slides, contact-based microdispensing using an array of pins is the best choice.
-If it’s for few biomolecules on many slides, then non-contact microdispensing is clearly superior, as no up and down moves are required for liquid deposition.
-This is one of the reasons we offer both techniques.
+For their production, both contact-based and non-contact Microdispensers are used to transfer the biomolecules onto the slide surface.

-The surfaces of biochips and biosensors are anything but standard, in contrast to non-contact office printers where paper is the target surface.
-Custom-specific surfaces could be glass, ceramic or silicone, as well as all kinds of plastic.
+The surfaces of biochips and biosensors are anything but standardized, in contrast to non-contact office printers where paper is the target surface.
+Custom-specific surfaces could be glass, ceramic or silicone, nano-sensor surfaces, as well as all kinds of plastic.
 In many cases, those surfaces may have been activated by cold plasma treatment or other methods of surface modification.
-Additionally, the geometry surrounding the target surface is anything but standardised.
-That is why the microdispensing technique, the robotic platform, and the control software used for production must be adaptable and highly flexible.
+Additionally, the geometry surrounding the target surface is anything but standardized.
+That is why the microdispensing technique, the robotic platform and the control software used for production must be adaptable and highly flexible.